GluuFederation/tutorials/oidc-sso-tutorials/code/node/jans-passport/README.md

 ## Testing at RP application

 RP(Relying party) is application which will be used by your users where you want to add authentication and protect resources.
 Once you intiate auth request from your RP Application make sure to add `acr_values=passport-social` in request. acr_values is your script name as configured above.

+You can use [`OIDC Authorization Code Flow`](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/tutorials/OpenID-Connect-OAuth2-SSO-with-Gluu.md) to initiate auth request to janssen server.
+For testing you can use [node-gluu-sso](https://github.com/GluuFederation/tutorials/tree/master/oidc-sso-tutorials/code/node/node-gluu-sso) as a RP application for quick testing.